valencik/mastersAPSC/documents/thesis/thesis.md

 %- NNDC and NSR
 The United States [National Nuclear Data Center](http://www.nndc.bnl.gov) (NNDC) prepares an evaluated database of nuclear science literature that poses a rich opportunity for knowledge discovery directed at scientific work and study.
 The academic field of nuclear science is over one hundred years old, starting with the discovery of radiation @becquerel.
-This discovery is the first of many entries in the Nuclear Science References database, collected, cataloged, distributed, and evaluated by the National Nuclear Data Center @Kurgan200603.
+This discovery represents the first of many entries in the Nuclear Science References database, collected, cataloged, distributed, and evaluated by the National Nuclear Data Center @Kurgan200603.
 The Nuclear Science References, or NSR, has over 210,000 entries documenting the body of nuclear science literature, which provides the opportunity for knowledge discovery on the literature's metadata.
 The metadata that the NSR provides is contributed and maintained by neutral third party experts from the NNDC.
 This fact separates the information in the NSR from metadata available through services such as [ResearchGate](http://researchgate.net/).

 %- Data mining + physics
 This work is a cross disciplinary effort, combining semantic information of nuclear physics literature and data mining techniques to build a custom application for data exploration and information retrieval in nuclear science.
-The knowledge discovery and data mining process reveals trends in the collective scientific study of nuclear structure, processes, and detection.
+The practice of knowledge discovery and data mining on the NSR dataset can reveal trends in the collective scientific study of nuclear structure, processes, and detection.
-These data are presented through a web application that extends the existing facilities of the Nuclear Science References web retrieval system.
+These data are presented through a web application that extends the existing facilities of the Nuclear Science References web retrieval system @NSRweb.
-The ultimate goal is to enable further analysis on the body of nuclear science literature.
+The ultimate goal of this work is to enable further analysis on the body of nuclear science literature.

 %- Background info spread throughout
 This is a thesis that applies science from one domain to science from another domain.